Best Bread Maker Review – Top 5 Freshest List for Nov. 2017 with Buying Guide

 3. Breadman BK 1050S Professional Bread Maker

-We won’t go off on a rant about companies that put misleading words like “Professional” in their product name – we’ll simply say that if you want a good home machine for less than half the price of the Zo or Breville, this Breadman unit offers a lot of versatility for the price.
+We won’t go off on a rant about companies that put misleading words like “Professional” in their product name – we’ll simply say that if you want a good home machine for a very reasonable price compared to the Zo or Breville, this Breadman unit offers a lot of versatility.

 It’s not as well-built as our highest-rated models, but treat it carefully and it will bake very good bread.